jackmg2/RedditApps/QuickComment/README.md

 * Manage all templates from one place

 ## 🎯 Priority System
-If two comments should be displayed and one is a comment for an user, they are going to be merged.
+If two comments should be displayed and one is a comment for a user, they are going to be merged.

 When multiple templates match a post, only one comment is posted based on priority:
 1. **Highest**: Templates with exactly 1 matching flair
 2. **Medium**: Templates with multiple flairs including the post's flair
 3. **Lowest**: Templates set to "Display on all posts"

+**User-based comments**: If multiple comment templates exist for the same user, one is randomly selected each time they post.

 ## 🍴 Fork me on Github
 [Get Started | Find Bugs? | Level Up the Tool](https://github.com/jackmg2/RedditApps)